gametimesf/GTConstants/README.md

 ## Updates

+- 0.1.14 Updating for Swift 3
-- 0.1.19: Updating for Swift 2.3
+- 0.1.9: Updating for Swift 2.3
-- 0.1.18: Initial release for use with both Carthage and Cocoapods
+- 0.1.8: Initial release for use with both Carthage and Cocoapods

 ## Requirements